Consult local regulatory agencies in your area

 In New Zealand, off-licences are now selling approximately 75% of all alcohol.
 Supermarkets are big players in the retail market.

-Having many outlets in a community results in competition, which drives prices down.
+High liquor outlet density in a community may lead to competition, which drives prices down.

 Increasing the price of alcohol is one of the strongest tools in our kete / basket to reduce harm.
 A large body of high-quality research suggests that a 10% increase in price reduces overall alcohol consumption by 5%.
 In fact, it is the most important strategy.